Public Speaking on Planning Applications

 The District Council is committed to extending public involvement in the planning process.
 There are already extensive consultation and neighbour notification procedures for all planning applications.

-Now you can speak directly to councillors at Area Development Management Committee meetings.
-This information explains the Council's public participation policy for applicants, objectors and local councils at Area Development Management meetings.
+Now you can speak directly to councillors at Area Planning Committee meetings.
+This information explains the Council's public participation policy for applicants, objectors and local councils at Area Planning Committee meetings.

 It tries to answer some of the questions you may have about the procedures and what to expect at the meeting.
 It is based on simple rules, which the Council has formulated to make the system as fair and easy to operate as possible, so please read all the following information

 Which applications are reported to the Area Committee?

 Not all applications are determined by the Area Committee.
 The majority of straight forward planning applications are determined by senior officers under the Council's delegation scheme.

 You may wish to check with the case officer to see whether the application in which you are interested is to be considered by the Area Planning Committee.

 Do I need to attend the meeting to make my comments known to the Committee?

 No - your written comments will be reported on the agenda and considered by the committee.
 As the meetings are open to the public you may, if you wish, attend the meeting to see what happens, without registering an intention to speak.